Get 200 Real Life User Stories

 Should the So-That Clause Be Optional?

-When I present on user stories during in-person courses, I am often asked to justify my seemingly contradictory view that the so-that clause is the most important part of a story yet it shouldn’t be mandatory.
+When I introduce user stories during courses, I am often asked to justify my seemingly contradictory view that the so-that clause is the most important part of a story yet it shouldn’t be mandatory.

 I don’t consider it mandatory because sometimes it just doesn’t add any value.
 Consider a story about logging in: As a member, I am required to log in.
 What so-that clause can you add to this story that adds value or clarifies the intent of the story?
 Do any of these really help or are they just superfluous text added to comply with a template: